OpenWines/Ontology/1.0/Winemaker.md

       "http://schema.org/",
       { "ow": "https://github.com/OpenWines/Open-Data/tree/master/Ontologies/1.0/" }
   ],
-  "@type": "Winegrower",             <-- this entity type, defined in this context "name" : "Durand Vigneron"         <-- name property inherited from Schema.org's Winery entity }
+  "@type": "Winemaker",             <-- this entity type, defined in this context "name" : "Durand Vigneron"         <-- name property inherited from Schema.org's Winery entity }
 ```

-This approach also allow to define french terms spelled sub-types: `vigneron`, `viticulteur`, `viniviticulteur`, `récoltant`, which are more precise entities from the english `winegrower`.
+This approach also allow to define french terms spelled sub-types: `vigneron`, `viticulteur`, `viniviticulteur`, `récoltant`, which are more precise entities from the english `winegrower` or `winemaker`.

 ## Inherited definitions

-These properties are given only for information, the whole list can be found in the [`Winegrower`] parent type definition on [Schema.org](https://schema.org), so this list is not intended to be exhaustive.
+These properties are given only for information, the whole list can be found in the [`Winery`] parent type definition on [Schema.org](https://schema.org), so this list is not intended to be exhaustive.

 ### Ex: Schema's [`memberOf`](https://schema.org/memberOf)